 Figuring out the ins-and-outs of a new move can be tricky.
 If you’ve still got questions about the dumbbell pullover, we’ve got answers.

 Can you do the dumbbell pullover without a bench?

 Yes, but it’s not ideal.
 The bench allows you to achieve a full range of motion.
 Performing these on the floor will drastically limit your range of motion, and therefore the stretch on your lats and chest.
-You can use a foam roller in place of a bench to add some elevation or, if you’re desperate, a pillow.
 If the floor is your only option, still go for it — you’ll still get something out of it.

 Can you lift too heavy during the dumbbell pullover?

 Yes.
-Your focus should be on performing this in a full range of motion so that you feel a deep stretch on the muscles.
-If you find yourself more focussed on lifting heavy and not achieving a contraction, go lighter and keep the elbows less bent.
+Your focus should be on performing this in a full range of motion so that you feel a deep stretch on your muscles.
+If you find yourself more focussed on lifting heavy and not achieving a contraction, go lighter and keep your elbows less bent.